ODIN reconstruction framework (odinreco)

-This page describes the usage and design guidelines of the module The reconstruction framework (odinreco)
+This page describes the usage and design guidelines of the module The reconstruction framework (odinreco).
+For a description how to execute the reconstruction, please refer to Automatic image reconstruction for ODIN sequences.

 The reconstruction process

-Image reconstruction is achieved by the following processing strategy: Each single acquisition (ADC) is fed separately into the reconstruction pipeline.
+Here, image reconstruction refers to converting MR raw data to an image.
+It is achieved by the following processing strategy: Each single acquisition (ADC) is fed separately into the reconstruction pipeline.
 The pipeline consists of a chain of steps(functors) which are executed subsequently in order to process the input data with the reconstructed image as the final output.
 ADCs are processed simultaneously in different threads allowing acceleration of reconstruction on multi-processor systems.
 It is the responsibility of the steps to synchronize properly if they possess global (static) data.

 Setting up a reconstruction pipeline